NahnahAJ/construction-page/README.md

 ### Install

-- Open your Terminal/Powershell or any command line interface you use, then navigate to your created above directory or the directory you'll like to clone this project directory
+- Open your Terminal/Powershell or any command line interface you use, then navigate to your created above directory or the directory you'll like to clone this project directory.
-- Type `git clone https://github.com/NahnahAJ/construction-page.git` if your're using https with git or `git clone git@github.com:NahnahAJ/construction-page.git` if your preferred is ssh and hit enter
+- Type `git clone https://github.com/NahnahAJ/construction-page.git` if your're using https with git or `git clone git@github.com:NahnahAJ/construction-page.git` if your preferred is ssh and hit enter.
-- Navigate to the `construction-page` directory on your local computer in your above chosen directory and open the `index.html` file
+- Navigate to the `construction-page` directory on your local computer in your above chosen directory and open the `index.html` file.

 ### Usage